Alexander-T-Moss/Hex-Zero/README.md

 ## So You Want To Build A Hex-Zero?

 The bill of materials to convert a V0.2 to a HX0 can be found [here](https://docs.google.com/spreadsheets/d/1F7fQtRNNPEZ1YoKCzFcIuKrkByZ1SoN8qf_lLwIh3ww/edit?usp=sharing) (*make sure to read the comments for help on what you'll need*).
 Then with everything ordered, you can get cracking printing the [STLs](https://github.com/Alexander-T-Moss/Hex-Zero/tree/main/STLs).
-For the time being you will need to use the CAD as reference when building your HX0, but a detailed instruction manual is being created to be released at a later date (*Insert Soon Trademark Meme*)!
+For the time being you will need to use the CAD for a large portion of your build as reference when building your HX0, but a complete instruction manual is being created to be released at a later date (*Insert Soon Trademark Meme*)!

+## You Actually Read The Manual?

+By far the most time consuming part of this project is creating a build manual.
+So it is far from done, but the latest version of what is currently completed can be found [here](https://docs.google.com/presentation/d/1XJv6mhR6lkI2eAlZ3oS6MfDWln81kRRjcN10jNzyiEM/edit?usp=sharing).
+If you notice anything wrong with it, please don't hesitate to point issues out to me so I can quickly resolve them, all I ask is you bear in mind that the manual is in a very early stage and still requires a lot of work to be completed :)